-Extracts from Freedom of Religion or Belief; Ensuring Effective International Legal Protection, are on the second page followed by an Issue Statement
+Extracts on from the sixth session of the United Nations Human Rights Council begin on the second page followed by an Issue Statement

 International Standards for Regional, National and Local Applications

 Objective: Build understanding and support for Article 18, International Covenant on Civil and Political Rights -Everyone shall have the right to freedom of thought, conscience and religion - and the 1981 UN Declaration on the Elimination of All Forms of Intolerance and Discrimination Based on Religion or Belief.
 Encourage the United Nations, Governments, Religions or Beliefs, Academia, NGOs, Media and Civil Society to use these international human rights standards as essential for long-term solutions to conflicts based on religion or belief.